Athletic Training, Health

 Please sign in to rate this blog.

-Side stepping with a theraband – with a band around the ankles, get into a partial squat position with your feet pointing straight ahead.
+Sidestepping with a theraband – with a band around the ankles, get into a partial squat position with your feet pointing straight ahead.
 Step out to the right with your right foot while making sure your toes remain pointing ahead.
-One right foot is planted, bring your left foot toward your right in a controlled fashion while making sure your toes are pointing straight ahead.
+One right foot is planted, and you bring your left foot toward your right in a controlled fashion while making sure your toes are pointing straight ahead.
 Repeat this process till you have taken 10-15 steps to the right.
 Stop and immediately repeat that same sequence to the left.
 Make sure to keep in a partial squatting position the whole time.
 Repeat this for 3-4 sets.

 Single leg squat with CLX – In this exercise you will use a CLX band (a theraband product) or similar band to wrap the leg as indicated in this video.
 This spiral technique pulls the leg into an adducted and internally rotated position that it must then resist.
 By doing this, it increases the activation of the gluteus medius during the exercise.
-Once the limb is strapped in this fashion, step back in a diagonal fashion with the opposite leg while performing a single leg squat on the wrapped leg.
+Once the limb is strapped in this fashion, step back in a diagonal fashion with the opposite leg while performing a single-leg squat on the wrapped leg.
 Perform 15-20 reps on the right side and then repeat the wrap and technique on the opposite side.

 With the core exercises and the hip exercises, these are higher endurance muscles.
 Knowing this, you will see I usually recommend higher reps versus your typical 8-10 reps.
 I hope you find this useful and some valuable information that you can use with your athletes to help them prevent lateral epicondylitis.
 Stay Tuned for the next article as we start to look at blood flow restriction training!